 “I started dealing.
 The low point of my life was using intravenously—injecting five to six times a day.
 I was suicidal and remember thinking I couldn’t carry on like this.”

-In 1995, Stephen was caught and convicted for possession of heroin, and sentenced to four years in prison.
-He served two.
+In 1995, Stephen was caught and convicted for possession of heroin.
+He was sentenced to four years in prison and served two.
 At that point, he was convinced he would go back to drugs when he was released.
 But transformation was already taking shape, as Stephen began asking the God question.

 “If you’d have asked me if there is a God, I would have said yes.
 But I didn’t know him personally.”

-“I identified with them,” he says.
-“I’ll never forget when I was in prison: I was abandoned.
+“I identified with them,” he said.
+“I’ll never forget when I was in prison.
+I was abandoned.
 My family didn’t want to know me.
 Nobody visited me.
 I didn’t think my life could change.
 But they all said that Jesus changed their life.
 And that was the moment for me.”

-Stephen cracked open a Bible and began his exploration of who Jesus is, why He came, and what He called Stephen to do.
-And he found the answers to his questions about life, and purpose, and identity.
+Stephen cracked open a Bible and began his exploration of who Jesus is, why He came and what He called Stephen to do.
+He found the answers to his questions about life, purpose and identity.
 Stephen committed his life to Christ.

-When Stephen was released from prison in August of 1997 he was determined not to go back.
-He moved to South Wales, where Victory Outreach supported his reintegration for two years, as he rebuilt his life.
+When Stephen was released from prison in August, 1997, he was determined to not go back.
+He moved to South Wales, where Victory Outreach supported his reintegration for two years as he rebuilt his life.
 He worked construction while he went back to school, eventually earning a college degree in sociology and social studies.
-He met his wife, got married, started a family.
+He met his wife, got married and started a family.

-“I didn’t want to go back to prison,” says Stephen.
+“I didn’t want to go back to prison,” said Stephen.
 “But I felt a calling to go back.
 It was clear that God wanted me to be involved in prison ministry.”